colah/HaskSymb/README.md

 HaskSymb: An Experiment in Haskell Symbolic Algebra
 ===================================================

 HaskSymb is a quickly hacked together proof of concept that I may expand at some point.
-It is not a serious project, isn't useful for anything, and has fairly ugly code.
 That said, it has some cool features.

 The biggest one is that it provides mathematical pattern matching via quasiquoters.
 So one can write code like this: